canonical-web-and-design/website-boilerplate/README.md

 ## Usage

-1. Click `Use this template` button to create a new repo from this one.
-[More info here](https://help.github.com/en/articles/creating-a-repository-from-a-template).
+1. Click `Use this template` button on [GitHub](https://help.github.com/en/articles/creating-a-repository-from-a-template) to create a new repo from this one.

 2. Clone the new repository locally.